Forest-Economics-Goettingen/optimLanduse/README.md

 einfügen, das macht es für den Leser deutlich leichter und Ihr könnt dann besser darauf verweisen.*

-Looking at the performances of this multi-functional farm reveals, which indicators restrict the result (*CP: Wirklich restrict the result oder drive the largest distance (beta…) under specific uncertainty scenarios.
+Looking at the performances (Fig. 3) of this multi-functional farm reveals, which indicators restrict the result (*CP: Wirklich restrict the result oder drive the largest distance (beta…) under specific uncertainty scenarios.
 Es stimmt natürlich, aber hier vielleicht noch technischer und mit mehr Bezug zur Formel arbeiten, das macht es denke ich leichter für den Leser*).
 Here, the indicators 1 (financial stability), 3 (investment costs) and 8 (meeting household needs) show the largest beta values for the most pessimistic uncertainty scenarios *CP: closest to each other in terms of what?*.
 It can be concluded that the portfolio is apparently restricted by these 3 indicators.
 In the worst-performing uncertainty scenarios, these 3 indicators show the maximum distance of
 ![\\beta](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Cbeta "\beta")
 across all indicators.
 In other words, the guaranteed performance
 ![1-\\beta](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;1-%5Cbeta "1-\beta")